 The Israeli intervention in Lebanon in 1982, to root out the PLO terrorists, invited the wrath of Indira Gandhi.
 In a speech at the Lok Sabha (the lower house of Parliament) in July 1982, she severely rebuked Israel’s security-guaranteeing actions.
 She even did the unthinkable : sent a message to Arafat in September that year, praising him wholeheartedly for his “spirited resistance” against Israel.
 The PLO Ambassador to India, Faisal Ahudaha, in his 1982 speech in Calcutta, said : “I can say that India has come to our aid even more than some of our closer neighbours.”

-Things went from bad to worse for Israel when Yossef Hassin, the Israeli consul, was even expelled in 1982 for a controversial interview –- a sanction never meted out to even arch enemies like Pakistan and China.
+More bad news for Israel followed when Yossef Hasseen, the Israeli consul, was expelled in 1982 for a controversial interview –- a sanction never meted out to even arch-enemies like Pakistan and China.

 However, this shameful behaviour on I. Gandhi’s part prompted a backlash from the opposition.
 The, now highly fragmented, Janata Party, attempted a resurgence.
 Although failing to deliver on Israel while in power, they now tried to shore up opposition support for Israel.
 JP member, Subramanian Swamy, became the first Indian political leader to make a publicized trip to Israel, where he met with important Israeli leaders such as Yitzhak Rabin and then Prime Minister Menachem Begin.
 His efforts, along with those of many other opposition leaders, at normalizing relations with Israel would eventually bear fruit in 1992.
 (Swamy is also well respected for his pioneering efforts in the normalization of relations with China.)